Configuration¶

 on HNA side, a Vhost-user interface will be used.

 Only Virtio is supported by the HNA CNI when using a VM.
 The use of Veth interfaces is not possible.
-So in our example, only the green pods can be instanciated as a VM.
+So in our example, only the green pods can be instantiated as a VM.

 This section explains how to deploy your Virtual Service Router as a VNF and connect it to the HNA.
 It requires the installation of a hook sidecar script, whose role is to add the VNF Virtio PCI ports connected to the HNA into the VM configuration, by modifying the libvirt XML domain description.